guptais/demo-http-sink-kafka-connector/cp_Kafka_Docker/docker_QuickStart.md

 ```
 curl localhost:8083/connectors | jq
 ```
-At the moment, we dont have any connectors.
+At the moment, there are no connectors.

 Load the simple http connector with the configuration in `simpleHttpSink.json`